 5. Manga hair is well known for its spiky appearance.
 Using a series of curved lines, enclose a form in the shape of the letter "M." Its midpoint should align with the downward facing point in the hairline.

-6. Outline the hair above the head using a series of short, curved lines that meet in jagged points.
+6. Outline the anime boy hair above the head using a series of short, curved lines that meet in jagged points.
 Notice that the lines extend from the crown at the back of the head; one set of lines connects to the ear, while the other encircles the head to meet at the hairline.

 7. Erase the guide line that had been used to determine the hairline.

-8. Enclose the hair between the "M" shaped tuft and the side of the head using several long, curved lines that meet in jagged points, creating tufts of hair that overhang the face.
+8. Enclose the anime boy hair between the "M" shaped tuft and the side of the head using several long, curved lines that meet in jagged points, creating tufts of hair that overhang the face.

 9. Add texture and detail to the hair.
 Extending from the crown outwards, draw several sets of connected, curved lines that meet in spiky points.
 This is common when drawing anime hairstyle male or female.